LukeShu/client-go-notes/client-go.md

 If you're like me, you looked at the Kubernetes HTTP API, and thought "this is simple enough."
-Then you looked at the `k8s.io/client-go` library to speak it, and though "where did all this complexity come from‽"
+Then you looked at the `k8s.io/client-go` library to speak it, and thought "where did all this complexity come from‽"

+# Generics / Code-Generation

 It may help to know that  Kubernetes was originally written in Java.
 In parts of the library API design, it shows that the author was